 When students have been found to have engaged in inadvertent plagiarism or intentional academic misconduct as part of the process outlined in this policy, their name is entered on the Academic Misconduct Register.
-This Academic Misconduct Register will be managed by the Academic Integrity Officer and be accessible to the Academic Integrity Advisors.
+This Academic Misconduct Register will be managed by the Academic Integrity Officer and appropriate access will be provided to the Academic Integrity Advisors.